tty33/PANDA-Toolkit/readme.md

 ```
     pip install -r requirements.txt
 ```

-4. We use MMDetection to train baseline model, please refer to [this page](https://github.com/open-mmlab/mmdetection) for installation and usage
+4. We use MMDetection to train baseline model, please refer to [this page](https://github.com/open-mmlab/mmdetection) for MMDetection installation and usage.

+**Note**

+ You can either finetune the Faster RCNN model and save the checkpoints according to the following [training tutorial](#train-on-panda-image-with-MMDetection), or download the pretrained weights from [here](https://pan.baidu.com/s/143REv-mb_H-CXWDwU3y33w) (code: c6uc) and inference without training.
+For details, please refer to [Test and inference](#test-and-inference).